RRethy/vim-illuminate/README.md

 ```

-illuminate can also be disabled for various |filetypes|.
+illuminate can also be disabled for various filetypes using the following:
 ```
-For Example:

 let g:Illuminate_ftblacklist = ['nerdtree']
 ```